Conifr Logo

 Good Example of AI Generated Content

-For example, if you let AI write a blog on “SaaS Pricing Strategies,” it might just list generic pricing models.
-A human expert, however, can provide real-world examples, case studies, and unique angles that actually add value to your price.
+For example, if AI generates a post on “SaaS Pricing Strategies,” it might list generic pricing models.
+A human expert can take it further by adding case studies, comparisons, and actionable insights that make the content truly valuable.

-3. AI Doesn’t Understand Search Intent Like Humans Do
+3. AI Can’t Fully Understand Search Intent Without Human Input

 • A user searching "best CRM software" wants comparisons and feature breakdowns.